 What further distinguishes our program is the fact we offer a Christian college environment that encourages not only academic – but spiritual – growth.

-Request information about the Spanish major at George Fox University or apply now to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.
+Request more information about the spanish major at George Fox University or schedule a visit to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.

 Knowledge of the Spanish language is a valuable asset in today’s job market.
 It is the third most spoken language in the world, and the second most widely spoken language in the United States.
 As a result, the U.S. Department of Labor projects an increasing demand for bilingual workers.
 This should especially be the case in the fields of education, medicine, social services and interpretation/translation.